 After a long day hiking, the last thing you need is poor bedding that will lead to an unsatisfying sleep.
-Check out our range of sleeping mats for sale and rest in confidence on your next outdoor adventure!
+Check out our range of camping sleeping mats for sale so you can rest in confidence on your next outdoor adventure!

 When choosing their loadout, most hikers and campers opt for the lightest possible gear to save weight in their packs.
 Many even choose to not take any bedding with them and rough it on the ground instead.
 Although possible to do in certain conditions, sleeping on the ground can lead to a few problems during your sleep.

 The ground does not insulate heat and will transfer all the cold into your sleeping bag.
 You will likely wake up sore all-over due to the hard surface and lack of cushioning – all the while becoming an easy target for creepy-crawlies looking to get warm inside your sleeping bag.
 Is the few hundred grams weight saving worth it?
 Probably not.

 If you, like most other campers and hikers, prefer to sleep in peace and comfort, bring a lightweight camping sleeping mat with you on your next overnight outdoor excursion.

 Camping sleeping mats come in a wide range of sizes, widths, colours, weights and materials.
 To find which one is right for you, take a look at our quick guide below.

 Foam sleeping mats, also known as closed-cell foam pads, are typically the lightest sleeping pads on the market.
 Although often confused with a yoga mat, foam camping mats use dense foam filled with closed air cells to insulate the camper while still remaining fairly comfortable.
 They come in a variety of thicknesses and are inexpensive compared to other types of sleeping mats.
 However, they are very bulky and usually need to be carried on the outside of your pack